LoganConnor44/anki-templates/readme.md

 # How

 Anki utilizes web technologies to generate its flashcards.
-This codebase is using a technology called Web Components that will allow users to only add three html tags to their Anki card templates, and the rest will handled automatically.
+This codebase is using a technology called Web Components that will allow users to only add three html tags to their Anki card templates, and the rest is handled automatically.
 * `style`
     * Used to override some top level styling by Anki Desktop and AnkiDroid.
 * `script`